Liam Pitchford: Career

 Pitchford competed for Team GB in the singles and team events at the Rio 2016 Olympics.
 He reached the last 32 in the singles and, alongside Paul Drinkhall and Sam Walker, beat France to reach the quarter-finals of the team event, where GB were beaten by China.

 In July 2017, Pitchford helped the Falcons team to win the inaugural Ultimate Table Tennis league in India.

-In February 2018, Pitchford was part of the England squad alongside Paul Drinkhall, Sam Walker, David McBeath and Tom Jarvis which won bronze medals by reaching the semi-finals of the ITTF Team World Cup in front of a home crowd at the Copper Box Arena in London.
+In February 2018, Pitchford was part of the England squad alongside Paul Drinkhall, Sam Walker, David McBeath, and Tom Jarvis which won bronze medals by reaching the semi-finals of the ITTF Team World Cup in front of a home crowd at the Copper Box Arena in London.

 At the Commonwealth Games in Australia in 2018, Pitchford won the gold medal in the men's doubles alongside Paul Drinkhall, the silver medal in the mixed doubles alongside Tin-Tin Ho and was part of the England squad which won men's team bronze, alongside Drinkhall, Sam Walker and David McBeath.

 At the 2018 Bulgaria Open, Pitchford beat current Olympic and World champion Ma Long in the first round in a 7 set match, arguably the biggest win of his career.
 However, in the next round he lost to Ma Long's Chinese teammate Ma Te.

 That victory, and a series of other notable wins, saw Pitchford break into the world's top 20 for the first time in December 2018, at No 16.
 The ranking peaked at No 12 in August 2019.

 In November 2019, Pitchford reached the last 16 of the Austrian Open losing 4–0 to the German player Timo Boll.
 In the last 32, Pitchford defeated 2016 Olympic Bronze medalist Jun Mizutani 4–3.

-The 2020 Qatar Open proved to be an enormously successful outing.
+At the 2020 Qatar Open, Pitchford reached the final.
 Pitchford began with a tense 4–2 win over Spain's Álvaro Robles and followed it up with another 4–2 victory over the evergreen Vladimir Samsonov who had just upset the fourth seed Lin Gaoyuan in the previous round.
-In the quarterfinal, Pitchford accounted for the in-form Chinese Taipei legend, Chuang Chih-yuan.
+In the quarterfinal, Pitchford accounted for the in-form Chinese Taipei legend Chuang Chih-yuan.
 But it was the semifinal that proved to be the match of the tournament.
 In a thrilling six game encounter, dishing out one of the best performances of his life, Pitchford beat the reigning world number one, Xu Xin, an opponent Pitchford had never managed to take a game off before.
 The final against Fan Zhendong was a spectacular affair and Xiao Pang certainly had to dig deep to eventually overcome Pitchford in a nail-biting 4–2 match.